TomasTillmann/ElevatorSystemSimulation/README.md

 * population size
     * how many persons can spawn in a day
-    * represents average number of people using building's elevators each day
+    * represents total number of people using building's elevators current day

 ### **Situation**
 * Represents where (in what floors) are all the elevators and where are all the people either waiting for elevator or already in an elevator.
-* Central elevator scheduler makes decisions based on the surrent situation.
+* Central elevator scheduler makes decisions based on the current situation.
 * Every time an event happens, the current situation changes to next situation.
 Situations are atomic.
+* Some attributes might be set or might not.
+It depends how sophisticated you want your elevator system to be.
+For example, if elevator system users have some sort of ID card, than each person can call an elevator by the id card and therefore the CES could be certain about the number of people in a given floor.
+In this scenario, situation should carry this information.
+But in a different scenario, where users don't have an identification, CES couldn't know how many people is actually waiting on each floor.
+It's only information is how many times a button is pressed (and one person can press the button how many times he likes), so in this scenario it might not make sense to remember people count.

-#### Attribues
+#### Attributes
 * list of elevators
 * list of floors with people count
+* list of floors with indication whether there is a request for elevator or not

 ### **Central Elevator Scheduler**
 * Gives instructions to elevators based on the current situation, meaning it assigns every elevator some action (event).
 Central Elevator Scheduler obeys some scheduling algorithm.